Jojoba oil...you made me sad. :(

 As others have mentioned, the only con is that the pop-top bottle makes it difficult for small doses.
 Minor inconvenience.
 Overall, beyond-excellent product for an affordable price ($10 at Whole Foods for 4 oz compared to my previous $35 moistuzer).

-I started using this product a few days ago.
+Old Review: I started using this product a few days ago.
 And guess what?
 NO more clogged pores!!
 I have suffered from clogged pores the longest time and can always literally get stuff out using my extractor every night.
 However, since I have started using this product (and I changed my cleanser to Purpose Gentle Cleanser), I said GOODBYE to clogged pores.
 Not a SINGLE pore was clogged.
 However, I am experiencing whiteheads right now, which I was aware of because of the purging process.
 Hopefully, my skin can become clear after 2 weeks.
 Will update when I get great skin.